 Ceremonial walk and hymns

-Now that the couple are almost officially husband and wife, the priest takes them on a half-walk, half-dance around the wedding altar three times as hymns are sung.
+Now that the couple are almost officially married, the priest takes them on a half-walk, half-dance around the wedding altar three times as hymns are sung.
 This joyous act is a celebratory ritual that signifies the couple’s blessings.
 At each turn around the table the couple kisses a cross held by the priest as well.
 Making circles around the wedding altar is also seen as symbol of infinity and the couple’s eternity together.

 Blessings on blessings on blessings